Nonexistence of solutions of certain semilinear heat equations

-Throughout the paper, we make a major assumption of existence if a non-negative function $h_t(x,y)$ satisfying $\int_{\R^n} h_t(x,y) dy \leq 1$ and making $\{ e^{-t \Delta_X} \}_{t \geq 0}$ a semigroup where for every $x \in \R^n$ whenever $w \in C_0(\R^n)$.
+Throughout the paper we assume the existence (see \cite{VSC}) of a non-trivial and non-negative function $h_t(x,y)$ satisfying $\int_{\R^n} h_t(x,y) dy \leq 1$ and making $\{ e^{-t \Delta_X} \}_{t \geq 0}$ a semigroup with infinitesimal generator $-\Delta_X$, such that for every $x \in \R^n$ and $w \in C_0(\R^n)$.
 As a consequence, we have for every $x \in \R^n$ and $t > 0$.
 This property of the semigroup $\{ e^{-t \Delta_X} \}_{t \geq 0}$ will be crucial to the proof of \Cref{LocalExistence}.
 Note that the so-called heat-kernel satisfies these properties and its existence is guaranteed in many general cases, for example, \cite[Theorem 10.1]{Li} provides the existence on compact manifolds with boundary and \cite[Chapter 4]{VSC} gives existence on nilpotent Lie groups.
-On $\R^n$, existence of heat-kernel for $\Delta_X - \frac{\partial}{\partial t}$ is mentioned in \cite{KusuokaStroock} and in \cite{Biagi2} global estimates for heat kernel are given for the operators we study in \Cref{Section5}.
+On $\R^n$, existence of heat-kernel for $\Delta_X - \frac{\partial}{\partial t}$ is mentioned in \cite{KusuokaStroock} and in \cite{Biagi2} global estimates for heat kernel are given for some of the operators we study in \Cref{Section4}.